Motorcycle Insurance Minimum Requirements in Texas

 - $30,000 bodily injury coverage for each injured person in an accident

 As you are getting your motorcycle insurance quotes, consider that the coverage amounts listed above are only minimums; there is no maximum.
 It's often a good idea to get more coverage or protect yourself with different types of insurance.
 Check out all the various types of insurance coverage to make sure you get the policy that will work best for you.

 Texas helmet requirements are not affected by how much automobile insurance you have.
 They are, however, somewhat affected by your health insurance policy.
 In short, if you ride a motorcycle (as driver or passenger) you must wear a helmet, unless:

-- You are at least 21 years old, AND
+- You are at least 21 years old,

 In coalition with state lawmakers and other agencies, TxDOT to created TexasSure, a program to verify insurance electronically.

 This verification program requires state insurance agencies to electronically submit insurance information directly to TxDOT.
 Once in the system, the information is accessible by all TxDOT departments, as well as law enforcement.

 No action is required on your part, as long as you maintain the required minimum of coverage on your motorcycle.
 But if your insurance lapses or is canceled for some reason, or if there's a discrepancy in your records, you'll be hearing from TxDOT.

 Respond to the notice from TxDOT by sending proof that you do have the required insurance, or resolve the discrepancy.

 Penalties for Failure to Maintain Financial Responsibility